Congenital adrenal hyperplasia: Treatment

-If CAH is caused by the deficiency of the 21-hydroxylase enzyme, then treatment aims to normalize levels of main substrate of the enzyme - 17α-hydroxyprogesterone.
+If CAH is caused by the deficiency of the 21-hydroxylase enzyme, then treatment aims to normalize levels of androstenedione, but normalization of 17α-hydroxyprogesterone is a sign of overtreatment.
+Treatment can be monitored by measuring androstenedione and 17α-hydroxyprogesterone levels in blood or saliva.

+Crinecerfont (Crenessity) was approved for medical use in the United States in December 2024.

 Epidemiology

 The incidence varies ethnically.
 In the United States, congenital adrenal hyperplasia in its classic form is particularly common in Native Americans and Yupik Inuit (incidence 1/280).
 Among American Caucasians, the incidence of the classic form is about 1/15,000).

 Continued treatment and wellness are enhanced by education and follow up.

 History

-Before 20th century
+Before the twentieth century

-An Italian anatomist, Luigi De Crecchio (1832-1894) provided the earliest known description of a case of probable CAH.
+Italian anatomist Luigi De Crecchio (1832–1894) provided the earliest known description of a case of probable CAH.

 De Crecchio then described the internal organs, which included a normal vagina, uterus, fallopian tubes, and ovaries.

-He interviewed many people and satisfied himself that Joseph Marzo "conducted himself within the sexual area exclusively as a male", even to the point of contracting the "French disease" on two occasions.
+He interviewed many people and satisfied himself that Joseph Marzo "conducted himself within the sexual area exclusively as a male", even to the point of contracting the "French disease" (syphilis) on two occasions.
 The cause of death was another in a series of episodes of vomiting and diarrhea.

 This account was translated by Alfred Bongiovanni from De Crecchio ("Sopra un caso di apparenzi virili in una donna.
 Morgagni 7:154–188, 1865) in 1963 for an article in The New England Journal of Medicine.